snozza/noderover/README.md

 ### Introduction

-Task was to build some form of robot that could be controlled wirelessely.
+Wireless, remote control Mars Rover.....with a Claw!!.
 Rover is based on the Mars rover (4 motors with continuous tracks).
-The rover was built from scratch, and is controlled via a Node.js server.
+The rover was built from scratch, and is controlled via a node.js backend.
 The goal was to have a mobile first web app which could control several aspects of the rover (motor movement, claw, camera pan tilt bracket) over wifi.

 ### Languages/Platforms/Tools